System Architect | Daniel Davis: www.eosworldwide.com

 Unfortunately, Daniel made one critical error in business which cost him dearly both financially and personally and set him on a path looking for answers.
 What does it really take to create a great business?

-Daniel’s passion for business became something of an obsession, starting his journey in the search for search for the best tools for business management and improvement, around the world.
-Sharing his new-found knowledge with fellow business leaders became a purpose-fuelled enterprise.
+Daniel’s passion for business became something of an obsession, starting his journey in the search for the best tools for business management and improvement, around the world.
+Sharing his new-found knowledge with fellow business leaders became a purpose-fueled enterprise.

-After being introduced to EOS, the Entrepreneurial Operating System through the book Traction, Daniel quickly recognised the simplicity and power of EOS and launched the brand in Australia.
-Daniel now spends his time helping entrepreneurial leadership teams to clarify, simplify and achieve their vision through EOS.
+After being introduced to the Entrepreneurial Operating System through the book Traction, Daniel quickly recognised the simplicity and power of EOS.
+He trained as a Certified EOS Implementer and worked hard to master the EOS model, tools, and process.
+Daniel now spends his time helping entrepreneurial leadership teams to clarify, simplify, and achieve their vision through EOS, and finds, trains, and support the growing community of Professional EOS Implementers in the APAC region.